 - St Davids - the smallest city in Britain is crammed full of great restaurants, art shops, galleries and an impressive cathedral.

-- Some of the most scenic areas of the Gower Peninsula include Three Cliffs Bay, Rhosilli and Oxwich Bay.
-The Gower peninsula has been recognised as an area of outstanding natural beauty by .
+- Some of the most scenic areas of the Gower Peninsula include Three Cliffs Bay, Rhossilli and Oxwich Bay.
+The Gower peninsula has been recognised as an area of outstanding natural beauty.
 The beach at Freshwater West has been used as a filming location for a number of Blockbuster films.

 [Harry Potter filming location at Freshwater West]

-- Margam Country Park, boasts an Abbey, a Cistercian monastery a Gothic country house and castle.
-The 850 acre site also has three breeds of deer to view and aivery including peacocks and birds of prey.
+- Margam Country Park, boasts an Abbey, a Cistercian monastery, a Gothic country house and castle.
+The 850 acre site also has three breeds of deer to view and aviary including peacocks and birds of prey.

 - Swansea Market is the largest indoor market in Wales.
 It’s a great place to grab a picnic before you pick a spot on Swansea’s five mile long beach.